About us

 Part of the Life Healthcare International Group

-An integrated business including research and development laboratories,
+An integrated business including research and development laboratories.

 Emilia Clarke